The Inverse Eigenvalue Problem for Linear Trees: Consequences of the LSP

-\begin{cor} The Degree Conjecture holds for linear trees. \end{cor} \begin{proof} The work \cite{TwoAndrews} proves that any family of linear trees satisfying the sufficiency of the LSP conditions then satisfies the Degree Conjecture. \end{proof} We can also study the subdivision of multiplicity lists. \begin{cor} Let $T$ be a linear tree with $(m_1,m_2,\ldots,m_k)\in \mathcal{L}(T)$.
+\begin{cor} The Degree Conjecture holds for linear trees. \end{cor} \begin{proof} The work \cite{TwoAndrews} proves that any family of linear trees satisfying the sufficiency of the LSP conditions satisfies the Degree Conjecture. \end{proof} We can also study the subdivision of multiplicity lists. \begin{cor} Let $T$ be a linear tree with $(m_1,m_2,\ldots,m_k)\in \mathcal{L}(T)$.
 Then, for any $j$ such that $m_j \geq 2, 1\leq j \leq k$, \end{cor} \begin{proof} The paper \cite[Theorem 9]{Buckley} shows that this result follows for any linear tree satisfying the sufficiency of the LSP. \end{proof}

 We can prove a similar conjectured result concerning augmented multiplicity lists.
 Fix a tree $T$.
 Then we can augment $T$ to construct $T'$ in two ways: adding a pendant vertex or subdividing an edge by placing a vertex between its two endpoints.
 While constructing the set of ordered multiplicity lists $\mathcal{L}_0(T')$ is equivalent to the entire multiplicity list problem and an extremely subtle question, we can easily limit the set $\mathcal{L}_0(T')$.
-Let $\mathcal{L}^1_0(T)$ be the set of lists obtained by appending a $1$ to each list in $\mathcal{L}_0(T)$, and $\mathcal{L}^+_0(T)$ the set of lists obtained by adding a $1$ to each multiplicity in a list from $\mathcal{L}_0(T)$ in any possible way (including appending $1$s). \begin{cor}\cite[Conjecture 11]{Buckley} For any linear tree $T$, we have and
+Let $\mathcal{L}^1_0(T)$ be the set of lists obtained by appending a $1$ to each list in $\mathcal{L}_0(T)$, and $\mathcal{L}^+_0(T)$ the set of lists obtained by adding a $1$ to each multiplicity list in $\mathcal{L}_0(T)$ in any possible way (including appending $1$'s). \begin{cor}\cite[Conjecture 11]{Buckley} For any linear tree $T$, we have and

 \end{cor} \begin{proof} The second claim follows from the first, since it simply ignores list orderings.
-Since $T$ is linear, $T'$ will also be linear, and will consist of $T$ will an extra vertex in some intermediate path or with a generalized star whose arm has been elongated by $1$.
+Since $T$ is linear, $T'$ will also be linear, and will consist of $T$ with an extra vertex in some intermediate path or with a generalized star that has an arm elongated by $1$.